 The NSB was established by Congress in 1950, and along with the Director, constitutes the National Science Foundation.
 The Board provides oversight for, and establishes the policies of, the agency within the framework of applicable national policies set forth by the President and Congress.
 In this capacity, the Board identifies issues that are critical to NSF's future, approves NSF's strategic budget directions, approves annual budget submissions to the Office of Management and Budget (OMB), approves major awards and consults on certain programs, analyzes NSF's budget to ensure progress and consistency along the strategic direction set for NSF, and ensures balance between initiatives and core programs.
-In addition, the Board serves as an independent body of advisors to both the President and Congress on broad national policies related to science and engineering research and education.
+In addition, the Board serves as an independent body of advisors to both the President and Congress on broad national policy issues and, together with the Director, recommends and encourages the pursuit of national policies related to science and engineering research and education.
 The Board is comprised of 24 members appointed by the President.
 The NSF Director also serves as an ex officio voting member of the Board.
 Members are selected on the basis of their distinguished service in science and engineering research and education, and are representative of scientific, engineering, and educational leadership throughout the Nation.